-a.
+- a.
 In developing RPs, the home district shall provide an opportunity for public comments and for considering those comments in the decision of the type of review to be carried out.
-Review Plans must be detailed enough to assess the necessary level and focus of review - which parts of the study will likely be challenging, which models and data are proposed, model certification needs, etc. RPs must anticipate and define the appropriate level of review from the very start of the effort based upon a preliminary assessment of where project risks are most likely to occur and the magnitude of what this risk might be.
+Review Plans must be detailed enough to assess the necessary level and focus of review which parts of the study will likely be challenging, which models and data are proposed, model certification needs, etc. RPs must anticipate and define the appropriate level of review from the very start of the effort based upon a preliminary assessment of where project risks are most likely to occur and the magnitude of what this risk might be. - b.
+The RP shall be prepared within the district or other USACE office responsible for the project, in coordination with the appropriate RMO, and approved by the MSC c.
+The RP is a living document and must be kept up-to-date, in coordination with the MSC, to reflect the proper scale and scope of the anticipated reviews.
+RP updates will be performed to reflect minor changes.
+Re-approval of RPs should be performed when there are changes in the level of review (i.e. for Type I or Type II IEPR).
+Other situations requiring MSC re-approval should be very limited, including when a project transitions from legacy to SMART Planning milestones/peer review requirements or when there are significant changes in study/project scope (e.g., adding subtracting a purpose, etc).

-b.
-The RP shall be prepared within the district or other USACE office responsible for the project, in coordination with the appropriate RMO, and approved by the MSC Commander.
+Commander.
 For prospective projects, an initial RP will be developed prior to completing a feasibility cost sharing agreement and revised prior to the completion of each phase to detail the reviews in subsequent phases.
-The RP must be updated, and approved by the MSC, throughout the PED and Construction Phases.
-For projects already in implementation, if an RP has not yet been developed, one shall be developed and approved within 90 days of the date of this guidance.
+The RP must be updated and approved by the MSC throughout the PED and Construction Phases.